sbjoshi/Pinaka/README.md

 ## Contributors
    *	Eti Chaudhary, Masters student in the Department of Computer Science and Engineering, IIT Hyderabad
    *	[Saurabh Joshi](https://sbjoshi.github.io), Assistant Professor in the Department of Computer Science and Engineering, IIT Hyderabad

+## Acknowledgements
+   * This project is financially supported by Department of Science and Technology (DST) of India, through ECR 2017 grant.